-For students who arrived at WKU prior to the fall of 2014, please use the English: Creative Writing Advising Worksheet containing the general education requirements.
+For students arriving before fall of 2017, please use the English: Creative Writing Advising Worksheet for the OLD major requirements.

-For students arriving during the spring of 2015 and onward, please use the English: Creative Writing Advising Worksheet containing the colonnade requirements.
+For students beginning fall of 2017, please use the English: Creative Writing Advising Worksheet for the NEW major requirements.

 View the English: Creative Writing 4 Year Plan for a sample of how to graduate in 4 years with an English degree in creative writing.